Secret Warriors (Team White): Fictional team biography

-During the Siege of Asgard, Fury's agenda was interrupted by Norman Osborn's sudden attack on Asgard and Steve Rogers' call for aid.
-He and Team White answered the call.
-They allied with the assembled New Avengers and Young Avengers and came to the defense of the Asgardians.
-However, Phobos was left out of the battle and struck out on his own mission after seeing that his father had been killed by the Sentry.
+During the Siege of Asgard, Fury's agenda is interrupted by Norman Osborn's sudden attack on Asgard.
+Team White works with the New Avengers and Young Avengers, who come to the defense of the Asgardians.
+However, Phobos is left out of the battle and sets out on his own mission after learning that his father Ares had been killed by the Sentry.
+Following the battle, Team White returns to their secret war against Hydra and Leviathan.
+The group disbands after Phobos and Hellfire are killed.